top of page

 Parental Preferences

-You always hear about “Mommy’s boy” or “Daddy’s girl.”
-In my experience though, kids just tend to be more attached to the parent that takes care of them more consistently and crave the attention of the parent that doesn't.
-I was always what they call the default parent for my firstborn, and he has always been a mama's boy.
-George’s firstborn naturally defaulted to him too, because it had always just been them.
-We were their stability and comfort, so they were closest to us.
-With Addison, it is different and weird, but kind of great.
-George and I are both very involved and hands-on parents who both want to comfort and teach, but we are very different in how we do those things.
-We have always done things with her together, as a family, and individually.
+With Addison, it’s different and kind of great.
+George and I are both very involved and hands-on parents.
+We both want to comfort and teach, but we do it in very different ways.
+We’ve always done things with her together, as a family, and individually.
 We both have an amazing relationship with her where she confides in and shares with both of us equally.
-Some days she wants me, some days him.
+Some days she wants me, and some days she wants him.
 When I was working more, she wanted me more.
 When he was working outside the home and I wasn't, she wanted more time with him.
-The parent away a little more was asked to do games, stories, and bedtime routines a little more often.
+The parent who’s away a little more gets asked to do games, stories, and bedtime routines a bit more often.
 It changes and fluctuates, but neither of us is the default parent.

 Comments